-- 3.1.1 Each individual bank will be required to meet the level 1 requirement of the LCR on its own.
-The CLF may be utilised as a substitute for level 2 assets.
-The CLF will be capped at 40 per cent of the total amount of HQLA any particular bank is required to hold in rand and will be based on the estimated requirement as from 2019.
-The Registrar of Banks will review this cap annually and reserves the right to reduce it if the supply of HQLA in the market increases. - 3.1.2 For the purpose of entering into a facility agreement with the Bank during the phase-in period of the LCR (that is, for the years2013 to 2018) the size of the CLF will be capped at 40 per cent of the full HQLA requirement as projected for the year for which the application is made.
-For example, banks applying for the CLF in 2013, for implementation in 2014, should project their maximum full HQLA requirement for 2014, and the CLF would be capped at 40 per cent of the projected amount.
+- 3.1.1 Each individual bank will be required to meet the level 1 HQLA requirement of the LCR on its own.
+The CLF is only available to banks with a LCR shortfall that can be attributed to a shortfall of HQLA in South Africa.
+The CLF will be capped at 40 per cent of the total amount of HQLA any particular bank is required to hold in rand. - 3.1.2 For the purpose of entering into a facility agreement with the Bank during the phase-in period of the LCR (that is, for the years up to 2018), the size of the CLF will be capped at 40 per cent of the full HQLA requirement as projected for the year for which the application is made.
+For example, banks applying for the CLF in 2015, for implementation in 2016, should project their maximum full HQLA requirement for 2016, and the CLF would be capped at 40 per cent of this projected amount.